dxatscale/sfpowerkit/README.md

   --package                                                                         Name of the package that needs to be appended, omit this if ignore namespace is used

-  -i, --ignorenamespace                                                             Ignores the addition of the namespace into the fullname
+  -i, --ignorepackage                                                             Ignores the addition of the namespace into the fullname
                                                                                     (API Name)

   --apiversion=apiversion                                                           override the api version used for api requests made by this